peteroupc/peteroupc.github.io/randomfunc.md

 Some applications need to choose random items or numbers such that some of them are more likely to be chosen than others (a _non-uniform_ distribution).
 Most of the techniques in this section show how to use the [**uniform random number methods**](#Uniform_Random_Numbers) to generate such random items or numbers.

-<a id=Discrete_Weighted_Choice></a>
+<a id=Weighted_Choice></a>
-### Discrete Weighted Choice
+### Weighted Choice

-The discrete weighted choice method generates a random item from among a collection of them with separate probabilities of each item being chosen.
+The weighted choice method generates a random item from among a collection of them with separate probabilities of each item being chosen.

 The following pseudocode takes a single list `weights`, and returns the index of a weight from that list.
 The greater the weight, the more likely its index will be chosen.
 (Note that there are two possible ways to generate the random number depending on whether the weights are all integers or can be fractional numbers.)
 Each weight should be 0 or greater.

-    METHOD DiscreteWeightedChoice(weights)
+    METHOD WeightedChoice(weights)
         if size(weights) == 0: return error
         sum = 0
         // Get the sum of all weights